 - Fully Repeal ObamaCare

-- Private medicine, with direct patient payment of physicians
+- Promote private medicine, with direct patient payment of physicians

 - Preserves the patient-physician relationship

 - Relieves fiscal burden on Medicare and regulatory burden on physicians.